Read, Debate: Engage.

 A war that isn't just Syrian

-A Joint OCHA, UNHCR and UNDP statement calls the human cost of the war "astronomical."
-In the statement, the UN also notes that more than 13 million people have been forced to flee their homes looking for safety, including 6.8 million Syrian refugees who have fled to neighbouring countries where they have stayed for more than a decade.
+A Joint OCHA, UNHCR and UNDP statement called the human cost of the war "astronomical."
+In the statement, the UN also noted that more than 13 million people had been forced to flee their homes looking for safety, including 6.8 million Syrian refugees who fled to neighbouring countries where they have stayed for more than a decade.

-The ideological and geopolitical disparities among global powers, including Russia, the United States, Iran and Turkey, have become evident as they support conflicting factions.
-The conflict's proxy nature has intensified the violence as external actors pursue divergent agendas, contributing to the ongoing strife.
+The ideological and geopolitical disparities among global powers, including Russia, the United States, Iran and Turkey, became evident as they supported conflicting factions.
+The conflict's proxy nature intensified the violence as external actors pursued divergent agendas, contributing to the ongoing strife.

 Yemen's forgotten conflict